austinsamsel/neware/README.md

 This way, if you create a note at the URL neware.surge.sh/test you can go straight to that URL later on.

 I also have a script that runs every 24 hours that checks the database for posts older than 24 hours and deletes them.

-So all posts on neware are transient.
+So all posts on neware are temporary.